 Check all the functions; you can do several things, such as recording the video and defining its frame size.
 You can even stream the video captured by the camera.
 The simplest method that I found for this was with mplayer and netcat.

-Download both mplayer and netcat on a Windows computer from the link:
+Download both mplayer and netcat on a Windows computer.

 Extract files and you will see two exe files (mplayer.exe and nc.exe) that can be executed through command.